geneontology/geneontology.github.io/_docs/tools-overview.md

 ## Create annotations

 [Noctua](http://noctua.geneontology.org/){:target="blank"} is the curation platform developed by the Gene Ontology Consortium and allows trained GO curators to create both GO annotations and GO Causal Activity Models (GO-CAMs).
-The Noctua curation platform includes both a simple form editor and a more advanced and expressive pathway editor for finer details on knowledge modeling.
+The Noctua curation platform includes a simple form editor and a more advanced and expressive pathway editor for finer details on knowledge modeling.

 ![Noctua Curation Platform](/assets/NoctuaPlatform.jpg)